 This is a nice twist on the more negative approach of measuring things like sick days and time off work due to accidents.
 It flips those KPIs into a more positive approach of celebrating the number of days of productive work that were successfully delivered as a percentage of the total available working time.

-Health and Safety KPIs: Average Time To Resolution of Risks & Issues
+Average Time To Resolution of Risks and Issues

-If you're using a platform your help you manage risks and issues (which in many cases will be directly linked to health and safety incidents), you'll be able to measure how long it takes you on average to resolve these issues from the time that they're first reported.
+If you're using a platform to manage risks and issues (which in many cases will be directly linked to health and safety incidents), you'll be able to measure how long it takes you on average to resolve these issues from the time that they're first reported.

-For example, if someone reports loose cabling in a certain part of the office - how long did it take for this to be investigated and resolved?
-[Hint - Cascade can help you capture risk and issues, give it a try!]
+For example, if someone reports loose cabling in a certain part of the office, how long did it take for this to be investigated and resolved?
+(Hint: Cascade can help you capture risks and issues—give it a try!)

 Of course, there are dozens of other KPIs you can use to measure health and safety in a work scenario.
 But hopefully, this should at least get you started.
 Here at Cascade, we LOVE KPIs!